canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 Last time, we covered [what fakes are in unit testing]({% post_url 2021-05-24-WhatAreFakesInTesting %}) and the types of fakes.
 We wrote two tests for an `OrderService` to show the difference between stubs and mocks.

 In case you missed it, fakes are like test "simulators".
 They replace external dependencies with testable components.
-Stubs and mocks are two type of fakes.
+Stubs and mocks are two types of fakes.
 Stubs are "simulators" that provide values or exceptions.
 And, mocks are "simulators" that record method calls.

 Before we start with the tips, let's bring back the `OrderService` class from our last post.